mathworks/matlab-azure-devops-extension/overview.md

       command: myscript
 ```

-### Specify MATLAB Version on Self-Hosted Agent
+### Specify MATLAB Release on Self-Hosted Agent
-When you use the **Run MATLAB Build**, **Run MATLAB Tests**, or **Run MATLAB Command** task in your pipeline, the agent uses the topmost MATLAB version on the system path.
-The task fails if the agent cannot find any version of MATLAB on the path.
+When you use the **Run MATLAB Build**, **Run MATLAB Tests**, or **Run MATLAB Command** task in your pipeline, the agent uses the topmost MATLAB release on the system path.
+The task fails if the agent cannot find any release of MATLAB on the path.

-In R2021a and later, you can use the **Install MATLAB** task to prepend your preferred version of MATLAB to the `PATH` system environment variable of the agent.
-You can also add your preferred version to the path without using the **Install MATLAB** task.
+In R2021a and later, you can use the **Install MATLAB** task to prepend your preferred release of MATLAB to the `PATH` system environment variable of the agent.
+You can also add your preferred release to the path without using the **Install MATLAB** task.
 For example, prepend MATLAB R2020b, which the **Install MATLAB** task does not support, to the path and use it to run your script.
 The step depends on your operating system and MATLAB root folder.

 ```YAML
 pool: myPool